 Your project timeline is another key element that affects the cost.
 If you have a very tight deadline and need your permit approved as quickly as possible, the expediter will need to make your project a top priority.
 This often involves more aggressive follow-up, daily monitoring of your application’s status, and immediate action on any comments or requests from the city.
 This accelerated service requires more intensive work from the expediter’s team, which can increase the fee.
 If you’re facing a critical start date, you can request a proposal to get your project on the fast track.

-The Type and Number of Permits Required
+The Number and Types of Permits Needed

 Most commercial projects require more than just a single building permit.
 You might also need separate permits for electrical, plumbing, mechanical, fire safety, and zoning, each of which may be handled by a different department or agency.
 The more permits your project needs, the more complex the submission and follow-up process becomes.
 An expediter manages all of these moving parts for you.
 On the other hand, if you’re working on multiple similar projects, like a brand refresh across several retail locations, an expediter can often create a standardized process.
 This efficiency can sometimes lower the cost per permit, as they become deeply familiar with your plans and requirements.